rojounooo/linux-system-hardening/README.md

 ## 🎯 Aim
 One of the core responsibilities of a Security Engineer is to harden a system.
-I aimed to manually secure a minimal Ubuntu Server installation by following the suggestions from security assessment tools and through research of common hardening techniques.The end goal is to produce a hardened Linux server and automation scripts for replicating the process on other systems.
+I aimed to manually secure a minimal Ubuntu Server installation by following the suggestions from the Lynis tool and through research of common hardening techniques.The end goal is to produce a hardened Linux server and automation scripts for replicating the process on other systems.
 This project focused on:

 - Reducing attack surface
 - Enforcing least privilege
 - Strengthening SSH and network configurations
+- Logging and Auditing
+- Automating updates and patching

 ---